Sri Lanka rivals target defectors to end political crisis

 Rajapakse has eaten into Wickremesinghe's majority amid warnings from pro-democracy and anti-corruption groups about the tactics being used.

 A member of Wickremesinghe's United National Party, S.B.
-Nawinna, defected on Friday night and was rewarded with the cultural affairs portfolio in Rajapakse's government.
+Nawinna, became the latest to defect and was rewarded with the cultural affairs portfolio in Rajapakse's government.

-A deputy from a Tamil party supporting Wickremesinghe also switched sides and was made a deputy minister.
+The TNA has still said it will back a motion against Rajapakse that the UNP has submitted to be taken up when parliament does reconvene.

-Wickremesinghe has remained in the official prime minister's residence since his sacking on October 26.
+The TNA called Rajapakse's appointment on October 26 "unconstitutional and illegal."
+A statement from the party added that the alliance had "decided to vote in favour of the no-confidence motion against Rajapakse."

-He claims to have majority support in the 225-member parliament but is still seeking to woo MPs from the Sirisena-Rajapakse camp, his aides said.
+Tamil support is decisive for Wickremesinghe -- who has remained bunkered in the official prime minister's residence since his sacking, seeking to bolster his numbers in the assembly.

 According to latest counts, Wickremesinghe has 103 MPs while Rajapakse and Sirisena together have 100.
-Most of the 22 remaining MPs are expected to back Wickremesinghe, observers said.
+Most of the 22 remaining MPs, including the TNA, are likely to oppose Rajapakse, observers said.

 Huge amounts are reportedly being offered to defectors.